 About Stomach Cancer

-Stomach cancer is the cancer that starts anywhere inside the stomach or the stomach wall.
-It is also called as gastric cancer.
+Stomach cancer is also known as gastric cancer.
+It starts anywhere inside the stomach or the stomach wall.
 It is the fifth most common cancer in the world with 1 million cases diagnosed in 2018 globally.

 Symptoms of stomach cancer include difficulty swallowing (dysphagia), weight loss, persistent indigestion (dyspepsia), feeling full after eating small amounts, sickness and vomiting.
 Factors which can increase chances of getting stomach cancer include family history, smoking, age, alcohol, diet and overweight.